osmdavi/Google_CyberSecurity_Certificate/Analyzing_NetworkStructure-Security/README.md

+## Incident Report analysis
-## This  Folder contains my Incident Report analysis for Course 3 of the Google Cybersecurity Certificate
+This folder contains my incident report analysis for Course 3 of the Coursera Cybersecurity certificate